-As the Internet increasingly replaces the yellow pages for finding local business information, it is more important than ever to have an online presence for your restaurant.
+As the internet has rapidly replaced the yellow pages for finding local business information, it is more important than ever to have an online presence for your restaurant.
 An informative, attractive website can attract new customers.
-Restaurant websites range in price from free- thanks to open source sites – to thousands of dollars.
+Restaurant websites range in price from free — thanks to open source sites — to thousands of dollars.

 Decide on a Budget for Your Restaurant Website

 Your budget, more than anything, will determine how large or small your website is.
-Depending on how tech-savvy you’re feeling, there are many free website templates available that can be customized for your own restaurant website.
+Depending on how tech-savvy you’re feeling, there are many free website templates available that can be customized for your restaurant website.
 Of course, as a restaurant owner or manager, you probably don’t have a whole lot of time to be creating and building an entire website.
-Lahle Wolfe, an expert on women in business, has a great article about free website templates memberships and what you need to know before you sign up.

 Create Content for Your Restaurant Website